geoserver/geoserver/doc/en/user/source/installation/upgrade.rst

 * WMS "feature portrayal" with dynamic remote WFS references provided in the request (``REMOTE_OWS_TYPE`` and ``REMOTE_OWS_URL`` parameters).
 * WPS remote inputs via either GET or POST request (e.g., remote GeoJSON file source).

-The list of locations that are safe to contact can be configured in the "URL checks" menu.
+The list of locations that are safe to contact can be configured using the :ref:`security_urlchecks` page.

 Log4J Upgrade (GeoServer 2.21 and newer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~